reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-express-error-handling.md

 Error handling functions in an application detect and capture multiple error conditions and take appropriate remedial actions to either recover from those errors or fail gracefully.
 Common examples of remedial actions are providing a helpful message as output, logging a message in an error log that can be used for diagnosis, or retrying the failed operation.

 Express is a framework for developing a web application in Node.js.
 In an earlier article we had [introduced the Express framework](/getting-started-with-express/) with examples of using its powerful features which was followed by a second article on [middleware functions in Express](/express-middleware/).
-In both of those articles, we had briefly explained error handling using middleware functions.
+In both of those articles, we briefly explained error handling using middleware functions.

 This is the third article in the Express series where we will focus on handling errors in Node.js applications written using Express and understand the below concepts: